lowlighter/metrics/README.md

 ### 🗃️ Base content

 Generated metrics contains a few sections that are enabled by default, such as recent activity, community stats and repositories stats.
-This can be configured by explicitely opt-out from them.
+This can be configured by explicitly opting out from them.

 <details>
 <summary>💬 About</summary>

-By default, generated metrics contains the following sections:
+By default, generated metrics contain the following sections:
 * `header`, which usually contains your username, your two-week commits calendars and a few additional data
 * `activity`, which contains your recent activity (commits, pull requests, issues, etc.)
 * `community`, which contains your community stats (following, sponsors, organizations, etc.)
 * `repositories`, which contains your repositories stats (license, forks, stars, etc.)
 * `metadata`, which contains informations about generated metrics

-You can explicitely opt-out from them, which can be useful if you only want to keep a few sections or to use a plugin as standalone.
+You can explicitely opt out from them, which can be useful if you only want to keep a few sections or to use a plugin as standalone.

 For example, to keep only `header` and `repositories` sections, add the following to your workflow:
 ```yaml